maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     constructor() ERC721("MONSTERNFT", "MNFT") {}
 ```

-Next, set up our counter to enables the use of the Counters contract from the OpenZeppelin library.
+Next, set up our counter to enable the use of the Counters contract from the OpenZeppelin library.

 Then we declare a private variable called `_tokenIdCounter` of the Counters.Counter type.
-This variable is used to keep track of the number of NFTs that have been minted and an internal uint variable called `allNFTs` This variable is used to keep track of the number of NFTs that are currently in the war room.
+This variable keeps track of the number of NFTs minted.
+The internal uint variable called `allNFTs` keeps track of the number of NFTs that are currently in the war room.

 We also declare our constructor named "MONSTERNFT" and the symbol "MNFT".
-This sets up the basic functionality for the contract to manage non-fungible tokens.
+Our constructor sets up the basic functionality for the contract to manage non-fungible tokens.

 ```solidity
 struct NFT {